I have a SECU-3 Micro and are going to use a Bosch temp sensor.

 HI Jim, thank you for your question.

-Following picture shows button which opens needed curve.
-This curve specifies function temperature vs voltage on the sensor.
 If you know how resistance of sensor depends on temperature, then you can calculate voltage on the sensor.
 This can be done using voltage divider formula.
 Upper resistor is resistor inside the unit, with 5V applied to it.
 Bottom resistor is sensor's resistance.
 First, try default values, it maybe already ok.

 Author of the SECU-3™ project http://SECU-3.org.
 An open source engine control unit / Ignition control system, (C) 2007.